storyblok/storyblok-js-client/README.md

 ### Unfetch

 As we removed Axios, some developers would want to use the SDK under node environment.
-So we added unfetch to deal with fetch until Node brings the fetch API nativelly.
+So we added unfetch to deal with fetch until Node brings the fetch API natively.

 ## Documentation